wandb/docs/docs/guides/integrations/keras.md

 ### How to log checkpoints after N epochs?

-By default (`save_freq="epoch"`) the callback creates checkpoint and upload it as an artifact after each epoch.
-If we pass an `int` to `save_freq` the checkpoint will be created after that many batches.
-To checkpoint after `N` epochs compute the cardinality of the train dataloader and pass it to `save_freq`:
+By default (`save_freq="epoch"`) the callback creates a checkpoint and uploads it as an artifact after each epoch.
+If we pass an integer to `save_freq` the checkpoint will be created after that many batches.
+To checkpoint after `N` epochs, compute the cardinality of the train dataloader and pass it to `save_freq`:

 ```
 WandbModelCheckpoint(